Unlawful Possession of a Weapon by a Felon Lawyer Chicago

 • No probation available

-Armed Habitual Criminal charges are among the most serious gun charges prosecuted in Illinois.
+Armed Habitual Criminal cases are among the most serious gun charges prosecuted in Illinois.

 Cook County Prosecutors Aggressively Pursue Gun Cases